Book 16

 A) Answer these questions:

-7. What did the man answer?
+7. What did the conductor ask the man after an hour?

 B) Which words in the story mean the opposite of: